 “The words that I have spoken to you are spirit and life” (John 6:63b, ESV).

 Here are three Bible reading plans to choose from, so you may select one that best fits your needs.

-Only the Discipleship Journal Bible Reading Plan offers special features that will aid you in your journey through the Bible.
+The Navigators Bible Reading Plan (also known as Discipleship Journal Bible Reading Plan) offers special features that will aid you in your journey through the Bible.

 - If reading through the entire Bible in one year looms as too large a task, you can alter the plan to meet your needs.
-For example, you could read the gospels and the wisdom books this year, and the other two categories next year.
+For example, you could read the first reading this year and the second reading next year.